RetroDECK/ES-DE/USERGUIDE.md

 **Show hidden files and folders (requires restart)**

-Allows hiding of hidden files, which on Unix means files and directories starting with a dot, and on Windows it's directories set as hidden as an NTFS option.
+Allows hiding of hidden files, which on Unix means files and directories starting with a dot, and on Windows it's directories and files set as hidden using an NTFS option.
+Not to be confused with the next option which hides files based on metadata configuration within ES.

 **Show hidden games (requires restart)**

 You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES.
+This is entirely different that the previous option as this is based on metadata configured within ES and the previous options relates to files that are hidden on the operating system level.

-**Custom event scripts**
+**Enable custom event scripts**

 It's possible to trigger custom scripts for a number of actions in ES. _(Details on how this works are discussed later in this guide.)_